Key Takeaways

 Perks of Partnering With a Corporation

-Another benefit of forming a partnership is the combination of various skillsets and resources of the partners.
+Another benefit of forming a partnership is the combination of various skill sets and partners' resources.
 Again, the fact that corporations are usually made up of many shareholders makes it possible for a business to widely explore the resources of its partnership.
 Furthermore, if the leader of a corporation chooses to give up their office or dies, the partnership won't be affected because the corporation's board of directors can take over leadership.

 Some Partnership Exceptions and Limits